oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/Select.md

 ## Multiple

-Add the functionality of multiple selection of options with the `multiple` property, this property is a `boolean` so you can add it without any value
+Add the functionality of multiple selection of options with the `multiple` property, this property is a `boolean`

 :::tip
 The value of the select must be an array